 Hamilton chronicled all these activities in letters, sketches, and various publications, eventually gaining the appellation “the modern Pliny,” after the celebrated Roman author who in A.D.
 79 witnessed the eruption that buried Herculaneum and Pompeii.
 Hamilton’s Campi Phlegraei (1776) is in the holdings of the Special Collections of the Getty Research Institute.
 This two-volume, bilingual (English and French) work includes Hamilton’s letters to the Royal Society and 55 spectacular hand-colored plates after drawings prepared by the Anglo-Neapolitan artist Peter Fabris under Hamilton’s close supervision.

-The publication contributed to making Vesuvius a popular tourist destination, as was shown in the GRI exhibition Naples and Vesuvius on the Grand Tour.
+The publication contributed to making Vesuvius a popular tourist destination, as was shown in the Research Institute exhibition Naples and Vesuvius on the Grand Tour.